 We don’t hold other species morally responsible for their actions.
 However, if we were not able to hold one another responsible for our individual actions, then there would be no justification for courts and prisons, and contracts and constitutions would be meaningless.

+See the “Third Antinomy” in The Critique of Pure Reason, especially B 560 ff.
 References to Kant’s Critique of Pure Reason are provided according to the convention of distinguishing between the “first edition” (A) and the “second edition” (B) followed by the page number.

 Perhaps Kant has his distinction between determining and reflecting judgment from Aristotle’s distinction between “being obedient to reason” and “exercising thought” in the Nicomachean Ethics, trans.
 David Ross, Revised ed., Oxford World’s Classics (Oxford & New York: Oxford University Press, 2009), 11.
 For Kant’s discussion of determining and reflecting judgment, see Section IV of the introduction to The Critique of Judgement (AA V, 179f.).